WaPo: US determining who will pay for North Korea leader's hotel room

 White House and State Department officials declined to comment to the Post on the advance team planning details.

 Citing two people familiar with the talks, the Post reported that the US is open to covering the costs, but is considering asking the host country, Singapore, to foot the bill.

-The newspaper is also reporting that the US is expected to request a waiver of sanctions from the United Nations and US Treasury Department for expenses associated with North Korea's travel.
+The International Campaign to Abolish Nuclear Weapons also offered to pay for Kim's lodging with the cash received as part of its Nobel Peace Prize ($1.1 million) it won last year "in order to support peace in the Korean Peninsula and a nuclear-weapon-free world."

+"Our movement is committed to the abolition of nuclear weapons and we recognize that this historic summit is a once in a generation opportunity to work for peace and nuclear disarmament," ICAN International Steering Group member Akira Kawasaki said in a statement.

 Trump is expected to stay at another five-star hotel, the Shangri-La, which has hosted high security events before, according to the Post.